vgcouso/ha-tracker/README.md

   <em>This is the OwnTracks screen</em>
 </div>

-The first thing you need to do is install the Home Assistant integration:
+The first thing you need to do is install the **OwnTracks integration**:
  - Go to: **"Settings &rarr; Devices and Services &rarr; Add Integration"**
  - Search for **OwnTracks**, select it.
 The **configuration screen** will open.
  - If you want to manually configure the application on your mobile, write down the information provided on this screen in a safe place.
+The **webhook** is required to configure the application on the smartphone.
  - Press **Send** button and integration will be created

-Before installing OwnTracks on your devices you can download the properties file called **"ha-tracker.otrc"** (if you want to make it automatic) from:
+Before installing OwnTracks on your devices, you can download the properties file called **"ha-tracker.otrc"** to them (if you want to make it automatic) from:

    `https://<HOST>/api/ha-tracker/<OwnTracks URL in options of HA Tracker>`

 Then you can then install OwnTracks on your devices from **[iOS](https://apps.apple.com/us/app/owntracks/id692424691)** and **[Android](https://play.google.com/store/apps/details?id=org.owntracks.android)**.
 Then:
-- Allow the permissions that the application requests for its correct operation
-- In **Android**:
-  - In **Preferences &rarr; Connection &rarr; Identification** set a unique **Device ID** and **Tracker ID** for each phone
+  - Set a unique **Device ID** and **Tracker ID** for each phone
+  - To make the installation on the smartphone:
+    - **Automatic:**
-  - In **Preferences &rarr; Configuration management &rarr; Import (top right menu)** open the previously downloaded file with the properties and accept (top right check).
-If you do not want to import the properties, you can do so manually using the data provided during the integration installation.
+      In **Preferences &rarr; Configuration management &rarr; Import (top right menu)** open the previously downloaded file (ha-tracker.otrc) with the properties and accept (top right check).
+    - **Manual:**
+      To configure the application: [here's a link](https://www.home-assistant.io/integrations/owntracks/)

-  - In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **Menu &rarr; Preferences &rarr; location interval**
+In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **Menu &rarr; Preferences &rarr; location interval**
-- In **iOS**:
-  - Locate the downloaded **"ha-tracker.otrc"** file and open it with OwnTracks to import the properties.
-If you do not want to import the properties, you can do so manually using the data provided during the integration installation.
-  - In OwnTracks, click the icon with an "i" in the top left corner.
-In Parameters, open Settings and set a unique **DeviceID** and **UserID** for each phone
-  - In sending positions it is configured at 30 seconds but if you have many devices it would be convenient to increase this time in: **i &rarr; Settings &rarr; locatorInterval**

 - Finally, assign the device to a person in Home Assistant: **"Settings &rarr; People"**
 - In Home Assistant, you'll find connected devices under **"Settings &rarr; Devices & services &rarr; OwnTracks"**